stungeye/Applied-Math-For-Games-1/docs/04-introduction-to-processing/03-user-input.md

 # User Input
 {: .no_toc }

-openFrameworks includes an event-driven system for responding to mouse and keyboard input.
+p5.js includes an event-driven system for responding to mouse and keyboard input, along with a number of global variables for querying the state of the mouse and keyboard.

 ## Table of Contents
 {: .no_toc }